jameswatts/cake-dependency/Docs/Documentation/Observers.md

 The previous observer would define the param "example" for any service of which it's instance which uses, implements or extends ```MyClass```.

-You can also observe mutiple interfaces and classes at once, which would apply the changes for any match.
+You can also observe multiple interfaces and classes at once, which would apply the changes for any match.

 ```php
 Di::observe(array(